bert2/sabotage/README.md

 - Rename and delete local branches.
 - Merge a branch into the currently checked-out branch.
 - Cherry-pick a commit into the currently checked-out branch.
-- Working tree status summary in a format very similar to [posh-git](https://github.com/dahlbyk/posh-git#git-status-summary-information).
+- Working tree status summary in a format similar to [posh-git](https://github.com/dahlbyk/posh-git#git-status-summary-information).

 There is no possibility to see the commit history or a commit graph.
 A graph of branches would certainly be helpful, though.
 Maybe later.